aparajitasahay87/UserInterface/plant_finder.md

 plant species identification.
-The plant identification process makes this application useful to amateur stakeholders as well as experts.Using this application, user can photograph a single leaf on a white colored background and submit it as the input que!)' image.
+The plant identification process makes this application useful to amateur stakeholders as well as experts.Using this application, user can photograph a single leaf on a white colored background and submit it as the input image.
 Application will then analyze features of the leaf and identify the plant species at real time.